 In December 2011, the FASB issued ASU No. 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities.
 ASU 2011-11 requires an entity to disclose information about offsetting and related arrangements to enable users of financial statements to understand the effect of those arrangements on its financial position, and to allow investors to better compare financial statements prepared under U.S. GAAP with financial statements prepared under International Financial Reporting Standards (IFRS).
 ASU 2011-11 is effective retrospectively for fiscal years beginning after January 1, 2013.
-The Company does not expect the adoption of ASU 2011-11 to have a material impact on the financial statements.
+The adoption of ASU 2011-11 did not have a material impact on the financial statements.